 Satisfactory Academic Progress

-The SAP standards applies to the following types of Title IV aid:
+The SAP standards apply to the following types of Title IV aid:

 - Federal Pell Grant (Pell)